Most respond with “I can’t remember the exact words… but I think he/she meant…”

-Yet many of us frequently concentrate so hard on what is said that we miss the importance of the emotions and attitudes related to what is said.
+Yet many of us frequently focus on what is said and miss the importance of the emotions and attitudes behind what is said.
 This happens a lot in situations rife with emotions, so much that the words spoken don’t always mean the same thing to the person who speaks them as it does to the person who hears or reads them.

 Failure to listen to the emotions behind the words means that many subtle underlying issues and many opportunities for a true emotional connection are missed.